18 Aug DIY Home Modifications for Senior Care(Last Updated On: July 31, 2018)

 “An overwhelming majority of ER doctors (100% in the U.S. and 99% in Canada), adult children (85% in the U.S. and 84% in Canada), and seniors (94% in the U.S. and 97% in Canada) agree that falls are the most common home accidents for older adults.”

-The good news: 100% of ER doctors agree that annual home safety check is very important to a senior’s home safety.
+The good news: 100% of ER doctors agree that an annual home safety check offers an important method to provide for a senior’s home safety.

 We hope these DIY home modifications help any senior care needs to keep your loved ones stay safe!